Torathion/mini-tree/README.md

 - `Traverser<T>` takes only a node to either iterate through it (in `tree.traverseAsync`) or validate it for further traversal to its child nodes.
 - `AsyncTraverser<T>` is an asynchronous version of `Traverser` only used in `tree.traverseAsync`

+To reduce the bloat of using the `mini-tree` `Tree`, you pass a default comparator and on equal value callback into the constructor.
+This is used by default in every method of `Tree`, except `node` and `toJSON`.
+These callbacks can have different meanings depending on how you want to use the tree.

+1. If the passed callbacks are used to search values in `has`, `remove`, `nodeByValue` and `branch`, define extra insertion callbacks into `add` and `addAll`.
+2. If the passed callbacks are used to insert values, add callbacks to the search functions.

 ```typescript

 import Tree, { type TreeNode, type TreeComparator, type Traverser } from 'mini-tree'